ccb-hms/NHANES-metadata/README.md

 * `ontology_labels.tsv` contains the labels of all ontology terms.
 * `ontology_edges.tsv` contains the asserted relationships between ontology terms.
 * `ontology_entailed_edges.tsv` contains the inferred relationships between ontology terms (including asserted ones).
+* `ontology_synonyms.tsv` contains the (exact) synonyms of all ontology terms.
+* `ontology_dbxrefs.tsv` contains database cross-references that relate ontology terms to other ontologies or databases.

 These tables are combined with the ontology mappings to enable ontology-based search of mapped data points.